obsidian-tasks-group/obsidian-tasks/docs/3_getting_started/global_filter.md

 - [ ] take out the trash
 ```

+---

 Warning
 {: .label .label-yellow }

-If you use a tag such as `#task` as the global filter, you cannot add sub-tags to that tag.
+*If you use a tag such as `#task` as the global filter, you cannot add sub-tags to that tag.*

+---